gabrielberger1000/collatz_lyapunov/PROGRESS.md

 ### Mining Destabilization

-At epoch 10k, mining found 3088 violations and added 50 hard negatives.
+Run 2 (epoch 10k): Mining found 3088 violations and added 50 hard negatives.
 This caused:
 - Trajectory violations spiked from 25.9% → 71.3%
 - Pass rate dropped from 93% → 84%
 - Took 5k epochs to recover

-The mined samples were likely very different from the training distribution, causing catastrophic interference.
+Run 3 (epoch 10k): Much milder spike — 27.3% → 30.5% violations.
+The faster curriculum may have helped the model be more robust to hard negatives.

 ### The Plateau Problem

+Both Run 2 and Run 3 plateau after exhausting training seeds:
+- Run 2: Plateaued at epoch 40k
+- Run 3: Plateaued at epoch 50k (all 49 seeds exhausted)

-From epoch 40k onwards, metrics barely moved:
+Final metrics barely move after plateau:
-- Pass rate: 95.42% ± 0.02%
+- Pass rate: ~95.7% ± 0.1%
-- Trajectory violations: 87-89 / 429
+- Trajectory violations: ~80/429
-- Growth margin min: -0.40
+- Growth margin min: ~-0.52

-The model is stuck in a local minimum.
-The hard trajectories (703, 26623, 626331) have consistent ~1.1 margin violations that aren't improving.
+The hard trajectories (703, 26623, 626331) have consistent ~0.5-0.7 margin violations that don't improve.
+The model may need a different inductive bias (multi-step constraints?) to break through.